kayondomartin/rust/src/tools/miri/README.md

   functions.
 This is needed so that Miri can execute such functions, so Miri sets this flag per default.
 * `-Zmir-emit-retag` controls whether `Retag` statements are emitted.
-Miri enables this per default because it is needed for [Stacked Borrows] and [Tree Borrows].
+Miri enables this per default because it is needed for [Stacked Borrows].

 Moreover, Miri recognizes some environment variables:

-* `MIRI_AUTO_OPS` indicates whether the automatic execution of rustfmt, clippy and toolchain setup should be skipped.
+* `MIRI_AUTO_OPS` indicates whether the automatic execution of rustfmt, clippy and rustup-toolchain should be skipped.
 If it is set to any value, they are skipped.
 This is used for avoiding infinite recursion in `./miri` and to allow automated IDE actions to avoid the auto ops.
 * `MIRI_LOG`, `MIRI_BACKTRACE` control logging and backtrace printing during
   Miri executions, also [see "Testing the Miri driver" in `CONTRIBUTING.md`][testing-miri].
 * `MIRIFLAGS` (recognized by `cargo miri` and the test suite) defines extra